strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Features

+🌌 **WSL Local, Custom Remote or Maincloud**
+   - Use your server mode of choice.
+   - Control any SpacetimeDB server running on a Debian based distro.
+   - Quickly start developing with a local WSL server then publish it to a custom server or Maincloud.

 🚀 **Silent Server and One-Click Server Management**
-   - Start your local WSL SpacetimeDB server silently in about three seconds.
+   - Start your server silently in about three seconds.
    - Automatic pre-requisite checks ensure a smooth start.
    - No extra command-line windows needed!